 - Unions – Being in a union usually means you are allowed to swap places with a co-worker fairly easily.
 Oh #245 is on a 1 month vacation?
 Bring in #276.

 - Bloat – Governments aren’t usually the most efficient places around.
 There are too many rules.
 This goes really nicely with the union setup to make it possible to take long vacations.
-If your deadlines are strict or tight your temporary replacement can figure it out.
+If your deadlines are loose your temp will be fine

-Together these things allow goverment jobs to be jobs with summers off.
-Although really you could bugger off at any time of the year.
-That’s even more flexible!
+Together these things allow government jobs to be jobs with summers off or any time of the year.

 Another obvious downside: It seems boring.
 Read a book?